Shui Xian Yancha (Rock) Oolong Tea

 Cheaper (or ‘fake’) versions of Shui Xian and other prestigious Wuyi Yancha Oolong teas often have a strong smoky or burnt taste.
 Here, just like with lower quality Lapsang Souchong, an excessive roast and/or smoke note is to camouflage the low leaf quality.

 As for preparing oolong teas in general, using a clay teapot is always a best recommendation.
 The optimal water temperature for the infusion of stronger roasted Oolong teas with a medium to high degree of oxidation is ca. 85°C. Accordingly, leave water to cool down for a short period after boiling.
-Regarding infusion time and number of infusions, two different basic standards can be applied to the preparation of oolong tea.
+Regarding infusion time and number of infusions, there are two different basic standards for the preparation of oolong tea.
 One of these is the Chinese ‘Gong Fu Cha’ method, while the other one is the so-called western approach.

 Gong Fu Cha

-In the Chinese Tea Ceremony (Gong Fu Cha), Oolong teas are prepared with relatively high dosing (up to 10g / 250-350ml teapot).
+The Chinese Tea Ceremony (Gong Fu Cha) usually applies relatively high dosing (up to 10g / 250-350ml teapot) to oolong tea preparation.
 At this, very short infusion periods enable a sequence of infusions, whose exact number will depend on the potential of the used Oolong tea.
 This way, up to 10 infusions are possible for particularly high quality Oolong teas.
 Typically, the infusion period of a first infusion will last ca. 1 minute or less, with an even shorter 2 (and possibly 3rd and 4th infusion).
-However, at some point, the infusion time will be increased again to up to 3 minutes and more, before the tea will hit its limits.
+Then, increase the infusion period again to up to 3 minutes and more, until the tea hits its limit.

 The western preparation approach works with significantly lower dosing and longer infusion periods.
 Mostly, this approach goes for one single infusion only.
 For this, ca. 1g tea leaves / 100ml water infuse for 2-5 minutes, depending on the desired taste result.